 Landmark Inn tells the story of Alsatian settlement and early commerce in Texas on the banks of the Medina River in the historic town of Castroville.
 The site is a unique part of the San Antonio Metropolitan Area.
 Landmark Inn State Historic Site preserves the migration, commercial, and industrial history of Castroville, planned in 1844 as an exurb of San Antonio, just one day’s wagon ride west (today just 25 minutes by car).

-Get some dirt under your fingernails learning and working in the kitchen garden of Landmark Inn on Saturday, June 1 at 8:30 a.m.
+Get some dirt under your fingernails working in the kitchen garden of Landmark Inn.
+We will be planting seeds in our raised beds for our fall garden.

 From the Blog